jaslloyd/react-hooks/README.md

 Good comparison between this.setState and Hooks [here](https://reactjs.org/docs/hooks-state.html)

+### Rules for using Hooks

+Hooks are JavaScript functions, but they impose two additional rules:

+Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.
+Only call Hooks from React function components.
+Don’t call Hooks from regular JavaScript functions.
+(There is just one other valid place to call Hooks — your own custom Hooks.
+We’ll learn about them in a moment.)

+Directly from React Dev Blog

 ## What is the useState Hook?

 Let me start off with a simple counter example: (I have commented the code to give a better overview)